salimk/Rcrawler/README.md

 .. | Selects the parent of the current node
 @	 | Selects attributes

-2-Start your browser Chrome or Firefox, then open your target web page sample to extarct, assume we want to extract this movie cast http://www.imdb.com/title/tt1490017/
+2. Start your browser Chrome or Firefox, then open your target web page sample to extarct, assume we want to extract this movie cast http://www.imdb.com/title/tt1490017/

 3. If you are using chrome, then right-click on one of the elements you want then select "Inspect" you shoud have a view similar to this one